mariuswg/NewTab/README.md

 ![screenshot 2 of web page](./screenshots/screenshot_02.PNG "Light background / dark text color")

 ## Copyright
-The random wallpapers from picsum.photos are license free, and the fallback wallpaper was taken by me personally.
+The random wallpapers from picsum.photos are license free, and the fallback wallpaper was taken by MariusWG personally.